maximizeschneider/flashcards/README.md

 ## Convex

-Convex is used for storing flashcards and handling mutations.
+Convex stores decks, cards, and the scheduling metadata that powers the spaced repetition system.
 Use the Convex CLI to generate types and run the backend locally:

 ```bash
 npx convex dev